Bishop's Stortford: Railway

-Road
+Roads

 The M11 motorway passes to the east of Bishop's Stortford.
-Junction 8 links the motorway to the town, and the M11 carries traffic from Bishop's Stortford directly to Cambridge, Harlow and London.
+Junction 8 links the motorway to the town and the M11 carries traffic directly to Cambridge, Harlow and London.
 As the road passes the town, Bishop's Stortford falls in the M11 corridor for innovation.

 The A120 runs east–west along the northern edge of the town.
 To the west, the A120 meets the A10 at Puckeridge (for Hertford or Royston).
 To the east, the A120 passes Stansted Airport en route to Braintree, Colchester, the A12 and Harwich.

 Other key routes in the town include: